 After each cut, the blades should be realigned before the next cut is made.
 This prevents the skin wrinkling in front of the shears.
 These manoeuvers are important because the thick tips of the blades can press uncomfortably on the surface of the skin.

 Remove the shears after every four or six cuts.
 Clear any clogging in the blades and use the plaster benders to open out the cast.

-Never try to cut round corners.
+Never try to cut around corners.
 Always remove the blades and cut from the opposite end of the line to meet the end of the cut already made.

 When using shears, keep the elbows relatively still and apply the cutting force from the shoulder girdle and chest muscles.
 This gives a more controlled power and saves energy.

 The electric cutter must only be used to cut completely padded casts.